The Blazing World: Political views

+There is no scholarly consensus regarding Cavendish's own political beliefs.
 Throughout The Blazing World, the Empress asserts that a peaceful society can only be attained through the lack of societal divisions.
-To eliminate potential division and maintain social harmony in the society the text imagines, Cavendish constructs a monarchical government.
-Unlike a democratic government, Cavendish believes only an absolute sovereignty can maintain social unity and stability because the reliance on one authority eliminates separations of power.
-To further justify the monarchical government, Cavendish draws upon philosophical and religious arguments.
-She writes, "it was natural for one body to have one head, so it was also natural for a politic body to have but one governor … besides, said they, a monarchy is a divine form of government, and agrees most with our religion."
+To eliminate potential division and maintain social harmony in the society the text imagines, she constructs an extreme form of monarchical government where she arbitrarily converts the whole society to her preferred religion, she manipulates religious belief through scientific spectacle, and later suppresses societies of learning and scholarly debates.
+Unlike a democratic government, the Empress believes only an absolute sovereignty can maintain social unity and stability because the reliance on one authority eliminates separations of power.
+She asserts, "it was natural for one body to have one head, so it was also natural for a politic body to have but one governor … besides, said they, a monarchy is a divine form of government, and agrees most with our religion."

-Cavendish's political views are similar to those of English philosopher Thomas Hobbes.
-In his 1651 book, Leviathan, Hobbes famously upholds the notion that a monarchical government is a necessary force in preventing societal instability and "ruin", As a notable contemporary of Cavendish, Hobbes' influence on her political philosophy is apparent.
+The Empresses' political views are similar to those of English philosopher Thomas Hobbes.
+In his 1651 book, Leviathan, Hobbes famously upholds the notion that a monarchical government is a necessary force in preventing societal instability and "ruin" The Blazing World can be seen as exploring and critiquing Hobbes' view of power.
 In The Blazing World, Cavendish even directly mentions his name while cataloguing famous writers: "Galileo, Gassendus, Descartes, Helmont, Hobbes, H. More, etc".